When Luxury Cars Meet High Fashion!

 Bulgari’s Parentesi motif is reimagined on the engine front grid, while its eight-pointed star is referenced on the wheel rims.

 Its interiors showcase a dashboard covered in colorful hand-painted silk and seats decked out in embroidered octane leather.

 Mercedes-Benz x Virgil Abloh

-Mercedes-Benz collaborated with the chief creative director and founder of Off White and Men’s artistic director of Louis Vuitton, Virgil Abloh, to create Project Geländewagen.
+Mercedes-Benz collaborated with the chief creative director and founder of Off White and the Men’s artistic director of Louis Vuitton, Virgil Abloh, to create Project Geländewagen.

 The Project Geländewagen is essentially a racing version of the G stripped out completely to make it a canvas.

 The partially sanded paintwork is there to embrace the notion of beauty in imperfection.

 The interior is barebones, with an F1 steering wheel and racing seats.
 The safety elements are highlighted in red.